 However, MBR introduces screen flicker, which is invisible to the human eye but can cause headaches to those sensitive to flickering after prolonged use.

-Alternatively, you can use AMD FreeSync which provides a variable refresh rate for compatible graphics cards in order to completely eliminate screen tearing and stuttering.
-The AOC 24G2 FreeSync range is 48-144Hz and it works with compatible NVIDIA GPUs without issues.
+Alternatively, you can use AMD FreeSync, which provides a variable refresh rate for compatible graphics cards to eliminate screen tearing and stuttering completely.
+The AOC 24G2 FreeSync range is 48-144Hz, and it works with compatible NVIDIA GPUs without issues.

 Note that you cannot use FreeSync and MBR simultaneously.

 When MBR is not active, the backlight of the AOC 24G2 144Hz monitor is flicker-free as it doesn’t use PWM (Pulse-Width Modulation) to regulate brightness.

 The OSD menu of the monitor is well-organized and has all the features and tools you might need, but navigation through it via the four hotkeys which are located beneath the bottom bezels isn’t ideal as we’ve grown accustomed to joysticks.

 You can also download the AOC G-Menu desktop application and manage all your settings there instead.